figield/meetings_scheduler/README.md

 dropdb lime
 createdb lime
 ```
-In the Django settings.py there is the following example how to setup connection to POstgreSQL database:
+In the Django settings.py there is the following example how to setup connection to PostgreSQL database:

 ```python
 DATABASES = {